thu-ml/Noise-Contrastive-Alignment/README.md

 ```

 ### Train
-Before running, please determine your avaliable training device numbers and change `gradient_accumulation_steps` for an approapriate global batch size.
+Before running, please determine your avaliable training device numbers and change `gradient_accumulation_steps` for an appropriate global batch size.
 We use 8*A40 GPUs and a global batch size of 32 by default.

 For aligning with reward dataset, run
 ```